xho95/xho95.github.io/_projects/_Swift/2017-02-28-Basic-Operators.md

 a != nil ? a! : b
 ```

-The code above uses the ternary conditional operator and forced unwrapping (a!) to access the value wrapped inside a when a is not nil, and to return b otherwise.
+The code above uses the ternary conditional operator and forced unwrapping (`a!`) to access the value wrapped inside `a` when `a` is not `nil`, and to return `b` otherwise.
 The nil-coalescing operator provides a more elegant way to encapsulate this conditional checking and unwrapping in a concise and readable form.

-> If the value of a is non-nil, the value of b is not evaluated.
+> If the value of `a` is non-`nil`, the value of `b` is not evaluated.
 This is known as short-circuit evaluation.

 The example below uses the nil-coalescing operator to choose between a default color name and an optional user-defined color name: